Other Academic Policies & Regulations

 - Financial aid eligibility is affected during the period of academic probation.
 See "Financial Aid booklet" for more information.

-The academic year is divided into four terms — two semesters (fall and spring), a January term and a Summer term.
+The academic year is divided into four terms — two semesters (fall and spring), a Winter term and a Summer term.
 The academic year begins with the fall semester.
 The fall and spring semesters are each 15 weeks long.

 A student interested in becoming familiar with the content of a course without the constraints of credit work may register for a course as an auditor.